qBioTurin/Lotka-Volterra/ReadMe.md

 2.  the final solution time,
 3.  the time step defining the frequency at which explicit estimates for the system values are desired,
-4.  parameters\_fname (*Functions\_list.csv*): a textual file in which
-    the parameters to be studied are listed associated with their range of variability. significato delle colonne, e che serve il ; come sep, spazi non nei path An example is given by the following file, where
+4.  parameters\_fname (*Functions\_list.csv*):  a textual file in which the parameters to be studied are listed associated with their range of variability.
+An example is given by the following file, where

 <!-- -->

     #>   V1    V2               V3                       V4                     V5
     #> 1  i  init  init_generation  min_init = c(0.9 , 0.8)  max_init = c(1.8 , 2)

-1.  functions\_fname (*Functions.R*): an R file storing all the
+5.  functions\_fname (*Functions.R*): an R file storing all the
     functions that have to be exploited to generate the associated paramter from *parameters\_fname*.
 In this case we want to generate the SPN initial marking exploiting the uniform distribution: